dsanchezNYC/muuv-cypress-tests/README.md

 # muuv-cypress-tests

-More fun with Cypress, specifically for friend's Muuv app.
+Cypress tests for Muuv app (created for a bootcamp by a friend).

 See app: https://github.com/bpowell15/muuv